linux-riscv/tuxrun/README.md

 # Installing TuxRun

-There are several options for installing TuxMake:
+There are several options for installing TuxRun:

 - [From PyPI](docs/install-pypi.md)
 - [Run uninstalled](docs/run-uninstalled.md)